-On receipt of a safeguarding concern the local authority will make a decision as to whether the duty to undertake a safeguarding enquiry is triggered (see Section 2.3 Receiving Concerns and Undertaking Enquiries).
+On receipt of a safeguarding concern the local authority will make a decision as to whether the duty to undertake a safeguarding concern is triggered (see Section 2.3 Receiving Concerns and Undertaking Enquiries).

-On receipt of a safeguarding concern regarding a care and/or health provider the local authority will consider whether there is a need to inform the relevant quality monitoring team and/or market support team within the local authority and the Integrated Care Board if it relates to a concern about the delivery of health care (in line with the approach highlighting the importance of sharing information and of notifying the ICB outlined in section 2.11 of these procedures).
-The local authority should also feedback the outcome of any safeguarding concerns or safeguarding enquiry to the relevant quality monitoring and/or market support services and commissioners (Refer to local pathways in each local authority).
+On receipt of a safeguarding concern regarding a care and/or health provider the local authority will need to inform the relevant quality monitoring team within the local authority and the Integrated Care Board if the concern was regarding a concern about the delivery of health care.
+The local authority should also feedback the outcome of any safeguarding concerns or safeguarding enquiry to the relevant quality monitoring services and commissioners (Refer to local pathways in each local authority).

-Causing others to undertake an enquiry
+Causing others to undertake enquiries

 The local authority may cause all, or part, of an enquiry to be carried out by another professional or organisation who may be best placed to do this.
-This is referred to as "causing others" to make enquiries (see Section 2.3.7 The local authority causing others to make enquiries).
+This is referred to as "causing others" to enquire (see Section 2.3.7 The local authority causing others to make enquiries).
 A Making Safeguarding Personal approach requires that the most appropriate professional is identified to carry out an enquiry e.g. health professionals may undertake enquiries relating to management of medication or pressure damage.
 Care home managers may be best placed to enquire about something that may have happened to one of their residents as a result of abuse or neglect by one of their staff.